-In the present work a versatile laboratory setup arrangement was devised and implemented, that permitted systematic performance measurements using new available wireless equipments (V-M200 access points from HP and WPC600N adapters from Linksys) for Wi-Fi (IEEE 802.11 n) in 5 Ghz WPA2 PTP and PTMP links.
+In the present work a versatile laboratory setup arrangement was devised and implemented, that permitted systematic performance measurements using new available wireless equipments (V-M200 access points from HP and WPC600N adapters from Linksys) for Wi-Fi (IEEE 802.11 a) in Open PTP and PTMP links.

 Through OSI layer 4, TCP and UDP performances were measured versus TCP packet size and UDP datagram size, respectively.
-TCP throughput, jitter and percentage datagram loss were measured and compared for WPA2 PTP and PTMP links.
-Comparisons were also made to corresponding results obtained for Open links.
+TCP throughput, jitter and percentage datagram loss were measured and compared for Open PTP and PTMP links.
 TCP throughput was found to increase with packet size.
-Generally jitter, for small sized datagrams, is found small.
+For PTP jitter, for small sized datagrams, is found small.
 It increases for larger datagrams.
 Concerning percentage datagram loss, it was found high for small sized datagrams.
 For larger datagrams it diminishes.
 However, large UDP segments originate fragmentation at the IP datagram level, leading to higher losses.
-In comparison to PTP links, TCP throughput, jitter and percentage datagram loss were found to show significant performance degradations for PTMP links, where the AP experiments higher processing requirements for maintaining links between PCs.
-WPA2, where there is increase in data length due to encryption, did not show significant influence in our study.
+In comparison to PTP links, TCP throughput and percentage datagram loss were found to show significant performance degradations for PTMP links, where the AP experiments higher processing requirements for maintaining links between PCs.
+The present results show that 5 GHz 802.11n gives better TCP, jitter and datagram loss performances than 802.11a.